cyanogilvie/tcl-s2n/README.md

     Tune the implementation to optimise for throughput (large frames, fewer syscalls) or latency (smaller frames, more syscalls).
 TODO: figure out the default.

+  - **-async**
+    Only valid for **s2n::socket**: don’t block on establishing the connection to *host*:*port*, but return immediately.
+If data is written in blocking mode before the connection is established and the TLS handshake is completed then the write will block until these are done and the data is written.
+In non-blocking mode the channel will become writable when the TLS handshake completes, and readable once application data arrives from the peer.

 ## CONFIG